-Moore, James Thomas (P2, C3, L32)
+Moore, James T. (P2, C3, L32)

 The battle went on some two hours before the NVA were forced to retreat.
 The attack destroyed an ammunition storage area, four of the six M-109 self-propelled howitzers, nine bunkers, the mess hall, dining tent, maintenance building, four ammunition carriers, three 2 ½ -ton trucks, two ¾ -ton trucks, and three jeeps.
 The Battery had nine men killed; five of them were from Bardstown and the other four were non-Guard replacements from various, non-Kentucky locations.
 The unit also suffered 37 wounded.
 A platoon of infantrymen from the 101st Airborne Division was providing perimeter security for the firebase and four of the 101st soldiers were killed and another 13 wounded.

 Unit Mourned as Bodies Come Home for Final Rest